-As the doctors of medicine in New Orleanshave failed to stop the deadly march of the yellow fe-yer, the doctors of divinity have at length come to the rescue and prescribed a novina, or nine days' prayer, for the cessation of the scourge.
-In addition to the noving, one Southern doctor of di-vinity (the bishop of Natchez) recommends the recital of a daily prayer for the aversion of mortal sickness.
-This is probably intended as an emolicit, and is prescribed in anticipation of a possibility that the norma may not have the intended effect of causing a general cessation of the scourge.
+As the doctors of medicine in New Orleans have failed to stop the deadly march of the yellow fever, the doctors of divinity have at length come to the rescue and prescribed a novina, or nine days' prayer, for the cessation of the scourge.
+In addition to the novina, one Southern doctor of divinity (the bishop of Natches) recommends the recital of a daily prayer for the aversion of mortal sickness.
+This is probably intended as an emoleient, and is prescribed if anticipation of a possibility that the novina may not have the intended effect of causing a general cessation of the scourge.
+This intervention of the doctors of divinity affords a good opportunity for impartial inquirers after truth to observe and comparently results of

 This intervention of the doctors of divinity affords a good opportunity for impartial inquirers after truth to observe and compare the results of the two radically different modes treating yellow fever, and to judge which is the more efficacious, doses of calomel or doses of prayer.
-It, at the end of nine days, it shall be found that the novina prescribed by the doctors of divinity has caused a a cessation of the scourge, the fact will go far to destroy all faith in the doctors that practice, and open a vast field of profitable work for the doctors that practice. that preach.-Times:
+If, at the end of nine days, it shall be found that the novina prescribed by the doctors of divinity has caused a a ressation of the scourge, the fact will go far to destroy all faith in the doctors that practice, and open a vast field of profitable work for the doctors that presch.-Times.

-The above alludes to the action of the clergy several weeks since, and as this praying, only seemed to aggravate the disease and increase the anger of the Lord, the governors of several states have gone into the prayer proclamation business.
+The above alludes to the action of the clergy several weeks since, and a shis praying, only seemed to aggravate the disease and increase the anger of the Lord, the governors of several states have gone into the prayer proclamation business.
 Jack Frost is near by, and with his help it is likely the governors will do better than the ministers in their attempts to influence the Almighty.

 The Alameda (Cal.)
 Independent has an able series of articles on "Ancient and Modern Spiritualism," written by Investigator.
-In his concluding one he says: "With this article closes the series on 'Ancient and Modern Spiritualism, being the fourth series on the subject of Spiritualism published in the Independent, and as no friends to Christianity have thought proper to take up the pen against the doctrines set forth in those feries, we flatter ourselves that when Spiritualism is properly understood by the people they will not object to it, but will receive and practice its teachings.
+In his concluding one he says: "With this article closes the series on 'Ancient and Modern Spiritualism,' being the fourth series on the subject of Spiritualism published in the Independent, and as no friends to Christianity have thought proper to take up the pen against the doctrines set forth in those series, we flatter ourselves that when Spiritualism is properly understood by the people they will not object to it, but will receive and practice its teachings.

-Take an onion stalk and breath through it, and the breath will be impregnated with the odor of the onion; so does every communication of a spirit partake more or less of the characteristic of the medium through whom transmitted, and must not be considLaborers in the Spiritualistic Vineyard, and other Items of Interest.
+Take an onion stalk and breath through it, and the breath will be impregnated with the odor of the onion; so does every communication of a spirit partake more or less of the characteristic of the medican through whom transmitted, and must not be considered as infallible.

+Laborers in the Spiritualistic Vineyard, and other items of Interest.
-Dr. H. Gardner, a prominent Spiritualist

-of Boston, is suffering from ill health.
+Dr. H. Gardner, a prominent Spiritualist of Boston, is suffering from ill health.

 It is claimed that telephones can be employed advantageously in dark scances.

-Mr. and Mrs. D. H. Hale have returned from Europe.
+Mr. and Mrs. D. H. Hale have returned from Europea